Election Information

 The Town of Washburn is governed by elected representatives - a Town Chair, two Supervisors, Town Clerk and Town Treasurer.
 All positions are elected for two year terms in April of the odd numbered years.
 New officers are sworn into office at the April meeting of the Town Board.

 The Town of Washburn Town Hall will be open on election days from 7 a.m. to 8 p.m.
 Please bring your id.
-To vote early or request an absentee ballot contact the Town of Washburn Clerk, Kerry Tetzner at 715-373-2863 to set up an appointment.
-(29450 Nevers Road, Washburn)
+To vote early or request an absentee ballot contact the Town of Washburn Clerk, Lance Twombly at 707-499-4676 to set up an appointment.

 For more information see below: